tiash/gpio-hat/README.md

 ## Auto generate truth tables for the ICs
 The information is all there, and it would help with making sure the spec didn't have errors.
-This would also allow generating mini datasheets.
+This would also allow generating mini data sheets.

 ## Improve the IC testing monad
-Currently the testing works by generating all the possilbe walk in a semi random way and then running them.
+Currently the testing works by generating all the possible walk in a semi random way and then running them.
 The randomization is poor (depth first!), change the algorithm to keep track of the choices made and then do random walks from the start until everything has been reached.